 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
-As of September 30, 2020, we had cash, cash equivalents, and investments of \$259.9 million.
-Based upon our current operating plan, we estimate that our existing cash and cash equivalents, including the net proceeds from our IPO, will be sufficient to fund our operating expenses and capital expenditure requirements at least through 2022.
+As of March 31, 2021, we had cash, cash equivalents, and investments of \$357.7 million.
+Based upon our current operating plan, we estimate that our existing cash, cash equivalents, and investments will be sufficient to fund our operating expenses and capital expenditure requirements at least through 2022.
 However, changing circumstances may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.